HRBP: Everything You Need to Know

 The popularity of HR business partnering is growing as more companies take a people-focused approach and see how important it is for agendas to align with a common goal.
 There's an increase in collaboration between departments, such as marketing and HR.
 Because HRBPs usually have backgrounds in senior positions, they can be effective in communicating with senior leadership.
 Their work is a progressive approach to connecting the HR department to other functions in an organization.

 A report by Orion Partners says that the best HRBPs:

-- Are confident in expressing their strong views, even if these views are unpopular
+- Are confident in expressing their strong views, even if those views are unpopular.